ryanirl/msna-detect/README.md

 - `Burst`: Binary annotations of true bursts
 - `Predicted Burst`: Binary annotations of predicted bursts
 - `Predicted Probability`: Probability scores for burst predictions

+A file like this can be generated from the `scripts/predict.py` file.

 ## Architecture